Hidden Treasures

 What does He have for us in the future?
 We have no idea; but the God who has provided for us and met every need and filled our lives with joy and purpose, will continue to go with us to the end of this life and then take us to be with Himself in Heaven; not because of our works, but because of what Christ accomplished for us on Calvary.

-October 10, 2008 Posted by hiddentreasures | My Testimony | | No Comments Yet
+October 10, 2008 Posted by | My Testimony, Personal | Comments Off on The Way the Lord Led

 Protecting your most valuable asset